 Preaching in the Midst Of: How Black Preaching Has Changed in the COVID-19 Pandemic

-The Advocate Press’s newest book is authored by United Methodist elder the Rev. Amiri B. Hooker, titled “Preaching in the Midst Of: How Black Preaching Has Changed in the COVID-19 Pandemic.”
+United Methodist elder the Rev. Amiri B. Hooker has authored “Preaching in the Midst Of: How Black Preaching Has Changed in the COVID-19 Pandemic.”
 Hooker wrote the book while he was sick with COVID-19, pulling together his notes on preaching and how it has changed in the midst of the fear, uncertainty, new technological challenges and ever-changing scope of the church today.

 This groundbreaking book explores the innovative and Spirit-filled ways Black preachers are bringing Jesus and justice to the people.
 A fierce challenge to rise up and embrace prophetic, transformative preaching, it draws from a rich blend of hip hop artists, theologians and other intellectuals as it guides readers toward a new paradigm for bringing the gospel message with relevance, authority and truth.